 How Long Is the Pain After a Root Canal Procedure?

 If you are experiencing tooth pain, it’s important to contact your dentist right away.
 Ignoring your tooth problems will only lead to more serious issues down the road.
-A root canal treatment is an effective way to save teeth with severe damage caused by decay, cracks or chips in the enamel, or fractures within the roots.
+Root canal treatment is an effective way to save teeth with severe damage caused by decay, enamel cracks or chips, or fractures in the root.
 According to the British Endodontic Society, this treatment can achieve a success rate of up to 90 per cent, restoring the tooth to proper function.

 Don’t let root canal treatment pain scare you away from the dentist when it comes to all things dental-related, because they are such a common procedure for saving badly damaged teeth in adults and children alike.

-Root canal treatment side effects are typically minimal beyond the time needed for the tooth to heal and the infection to dissipate.
+Root canal treatment side effects are typically minimal and typically resolve within the time needed for the tooth to heal and the infection to resolve.
 Most sessions take around an hour to complete.
 The procedure involves removing all infected pulp from the inside of your tooth while leaving as much healthy tissue behind as possible, so there won’t be any negative side effects on other parts of your mouth, such as chewing ability and appearance.

 Root canal treatments cannot be claimed from Medisave unless the procedure requires root surgery.
-Find out more about our root canal treatment or make an appointment with our dentist today to address your dental problems before they become more serious.
+Learn more about our root canal treatment, or schedule an appointment with our dentist today to address your dental concerns before they become more serious.

 RELATED ROOT CANAL